 Elks Run Watershed is working with SAFE WATERS Harpers Ferry to protect the water supply for Harpers Ferry and Bolivar West Virginia.
-We have adopted the Water Reporter application to engage the public and stakeholders in this initiative.
+Using Water Reporter, everyone can turn their observations throughout the watershed into meaningful data for this effort.

 What is the Water Reporter?

 Water Reporter is a citizen science app that lets everyone keep a pulse on our waterways.
 Use Water Reporter when you notice something that looks wrong or want to capture a moment that inspires you.
 We can’t always find a solution from one photo, but collectively we’re building a digital atlas of the health of Elks Run.